intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/codeshell/README.md

 # CodeShell-7B

-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on CodeShell-7B models.
-For illustration purposes, we utilize the [WisdomShell/CodeShell-7B](https://huggingface.co/WisdomShell/CodeShell-7B) as a reference CodeShell-7B model.
+In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on CodeShell models.
+For illustration purposes, we utilize the [WisdomShell/CodeShell-7B](https://huggingface.co/WisdomShell/CodeShell-7B) as a reference CodeShell model.

 > **Note**: If you want to download the Hugging Face *Transformers* model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
 >